alvarogarcia7/blog_source/content/blog/2017-03-01-self-study.markdown

 This interview talks about similar topics than 'Why programs fail', especially about the definition.

+At the end of the interview, he talks about team-based software development (~XP) and an anecdote about a company he was consulting with: follow the process or pay the defects out of your own pocket.
+One of them, accepted paying for defects, until he made a big mistake.
+Accepted training the rest of the employees into his very precise methods and became very valuable to the company.

 Tags: podcast, gerald-weinberg, quality, interview, manager, software-quality, definition, fault, failure, boo-boo, blunder, project-mercury

 TODO missing link